 A mistake a lot of people make is not staying up on the latest market research of your job title and industry.
 It’s easy to not really think about this, I ignored mine for the first five years of my career!

-But keeping tabs on various pay scale and career sites (like Glassdoor) for example, can give you a good idea of current demand.
+But keeping tabs on various pay scale and career sites for example, can give you a good idea of current demand.
 It can help you evaluate your career in a few cool ways:

 - Evaluate your current salary compared to others with that title